kcerasaro/Star-Rail-Dashboard/README.md

 Build a personalized web application to practice full-stack development and explore game-related data visualization.

 ## Key Features
-- **User Information**: Displays username and UID, with a copy-to-clipboard function.
+- **Player Information**: Displays username and UID, with a copy-to-clipboard function.

 - **Warp Tracker**: Calculates available warps based on entered currencies and a user-defined deadline.